jayasree-peri/anastassiou-lab-work/README.md

 # Code base for the manuscript "Multi-modal characterization and simulation of human epileptic circuitry"

 This repository contains the code that is necessary to reproduce the work of Buchin et al. 2020.
 The repository contains the code for Python, Matlab and R used in this study.
-Overall the code is organized using Figures folders.
+To make is easier to comprehend, the code is organized into subdirectories that correspond to figures.

 ## Getting Started